IWD 2022 campaign theme: #BreakTheBias

 True or False.
 Before entering British politics, she was one of the team of scientists who developed 'Mr Whippy' ice cream?

 27. Former Member Of The British Royal Family, AIDS champion, landmine campaigner.
 She died in Paris on 31st August 1997, aged 36.
 Quote: “Carry out a random act of kindness, with no expectation of reward, safe in the knowledge that one day someone might do the same for you.”

 What was her family name?

-13. She is a Pakistani activist for female education and the youngest Nobel Peace Prize laureate winning the accolade in 2018.
+29. Born 12th July 1997, this Pakistani activist for female education is the youngest holder of the Nobel Peace Prize laureate, winning the accolade in 2018.

 Quote: “I had two options.
 One was to remain silent and never to speak and then to be killed by the terrorists.
 The second option was to speak up for my rights and then die.
 And I chose the second one.”

 Which group shot her in the head in 2012?

 30. She is an American attorney and author who was the first black First Lady of the United States from 2009 to 2017.
 She is still living, aged 57 (born 17th January 1964).
 Quote: “No country can ever truly flourish if it stifles the potential of its women and deprives itself of the contributions of half its citizens.”

 31. SONG.
 'Sisters Are Doing It For Themselves', Aretha Franklin & Annie Lennox - https://www.youtube.com/watch?v=drGx7JkFSp4